-In my years as a Graphic Designer, I’ve worked with a variety of clients across industries.
-The creative aspect of this profession brings with it the necessity to adapt to new environments and, since going freelance full-time five years ago, I’ve noticed a few quirks that I think are worth sharing.
+In my years as a UX/UI Designer, I’ve worked with a variety of clients across industries.
+The creative aspect of this profession brings with it the necessity to adapt to new environments and, since becoming a full-time freelancer five years ago, I’ve noticed a few quirks that I think are worth sharing.

 The ongoing debate is between client-side and agency-side experience.